oseph/ortfolio/README.md

 Project folders contain two folders: `images` and `thumbnail`.
 Project images go into the `images` folder  and will be displayed in alphabetical order, so name your files accordingly.
 Project thumbnail(s) are placed in the `thumbnail` folder.
 (You can have more than one thumbnail per project if you so desire, because why not?)

-To add details to your project, such as a title, credits, and description, simply edit the `section-config.php` file in the project's root directory.
-For example: here are the contents of your basic `section-config.php` file:
+To add details to your project, such as a title, credits, and description, simply edit the `project-config.php` file in the project's root directory.
+For example: here are the contents of your basic `project-config.php` file:

 ``` php
 <?php